 If you are immigrating to Canada or planning to do so, then there’s a good chance that you are familiar with the terms ‘immigration lawyer’ and ‘immigration consultant’ and an even greater chance that you are confused about the difference between the two.
 People are often unclear about what the two professions entail and often end up using the terms interchangeably, since some of the services offered by both professionals sometimes overlap.
 However, by doing this people often unknowingly sideline the important differences between an immigration lawyer and an immigration consultant.

 First, it’s important to know that both professionals have the legal authority to represent individuals who wish to immigrate to the country.
-While it is not a legal obligation to hire either of the two, it is highly recommended that you opt for an immigration professional instead of consulting and relying on your friends and family members, to ensure that you have a seamless and streamlined immigration process.
+While it is not a legal obligation to hire either of the two, it is highly recommended that you opt for an immigration lawyer in Toronto instead of consulting an immigration lawyer and relying on your friends and family members, to ensure that you have a seamless and streamlined immigration process.
 An immigration process consists of more than just paperwork as it is equally important for the person to be well-versed with the various immigration options at your disposal and the program or option will help you build a strong and stable future in the country.
 Therefore you must yourself make an informed decision between choosing an immigration lawyer and consultant.

 “What is the difference between immigration lawyer and immigration consultant?”

 The major points of difference between immigration consultants and lawyers are with respect to their educational backgrounds, their authorization levels and the governing bodies they are answerable to.
 Whilst immigration consultants do a 12 month specialised certification course which deals with immigration specifically, they may have less overall experience and legal expertise than immigration lawyers; who must clear the bar exam.
 Furthermore, it is not a prerequisite for an aspiring immigration consultant to possess an undergraduate degree, whereas an immigration lawyer must have completed at least a Bachelor of Laws degree.